 To download a brochure and registration form, click here.

-WORKSHOP I: BASIC GRANT PROPOSAL WRITING I
+WORKSHOP PART A: BASIC GRANT PROPOSAL WRITING I

 This is the introductory course of a three part intensive and practical Certificate Program that is designed for grant writing professionals and those who are interested in learning how to locate specific grant funding opportunities, develop strategies for preparing and writing successful grants, and improving their skills in writing and editing grant applications.
 It will also teach them the skills to effectively bring together a writing team, manage one's time effectively including utilizing a formula for time and page allocations for each section of the grant application process.
 In addition, it will demonstrate the value of writing from a reviewer's perspective plus techniques to maximize scoring points to have a more successful proposals.
 Participants will be provided sufficient time to improve their writing skills by rewriting example proposal sections to improve their writing and editing skills.
 Participants are encouraged (but not required) to bring laptops, to facilitate writing, rewriting and sharing of their comments with others.

-This workshop directly builds upon Workshop I and II.
-Time will be allocated for participants to continue to improve their writing and editing skills including in-depth discussions of rewrites of sections of example proposals.
+This workshop directly builds upon Workshop Part A and B. Time will be allocated for participants to continue to improve their writing and editing skills including in-depth discussions of rewrites of sections of example proposals.
 Participants will learn how to identify program related costs to build a successful detailed budget.
 They will also learn where to locate public and private funding sources and how to focus their searches.
 They will conduct private funding searches and learn how to write letters of intent, addressing specific foundation application issues and determining funding request levels and how to develop long-term funding options.
 Participants are encouraged to bring grant proposals they are currently working on or proposals they have recently submitted for review in class.
-After completion of the Certificate Award, each participant will be given time by the instructor to conduct an in-depth review of a future grant proposal to assist each participant in their post workshop grant writing efforts.
+After completion of the Certificate Award, each participant will be given time by the instructor to conduct an in-depth review of a future grant proposal to assist each participant in their post-workshop grant writing efforts.

-Preregistration recommended by October 21.
+Preregistration recommended by August 18, 2017.

 Course: ERE 180T